This post may contain affiliate links. Please read our disclosure policy.

 I have two kids and know how far cheesy toast can go with a meal, so I’ve added that as a side to make this recipe more kid-friendly.
 If it takes cheesy garlic bread to get them excited to eat their vegetables, I’m cool with that.

-If you’re trying to go 100% vegan or plant-based, you can always use vegan butter and garlic in your toast or skip it altogether.
+If you’re trying to go 100% plant-based or vegan minestrone soup, you can always use vegan butter and garlic in your toast or skip it altogether.
 Feel free to top your soup with vegan parmesan cheese.

 Minestrone is a bulked-up veggie soup.
-It contains hearty vegetables and beans/pasta to make a more filling result.
+It contains hearty vegetables for minestrone soup and beans/pasta to make a more filling result.

 Easy!
 Add vegan cheese sprinkle, skip any heavy cream, and top with a vegan pesto of your choice.
 You won’t miss any dairy finishes in this delightful soup.